 How to Make Money Playing Video Games

-Throughout the following paragraphs I will explain in detail which steps to take if you want to pursue a career in the live streaming industry.
-Furthermore I want to say that you are more likely to succeed in this field of work if you are passionate about video games and have no problem to openly talk to an audience.
+Throughout the following paragraphs, I will explain in detail which steps to take if you want to pursue a career in the live streaming industry.
+Furthermore, I want to say that you are more likely to succeed in this field of work if you are passionate about video games and have no problem openly talk to an audience.
 Although you may never see your viewers they are still actively watching and reaching out to you on a daily basis, keep that in mind.

 With this quick reminder out of the way, let’s start with the blueprint on how to achieve monetary success playing video games.
-If you aren’t familiar with Twitch.tv, it’s a live streaming website where thousands of people from all around the world stream video games, real life or even themselves having dinner, yep you read that correctly.
+If you aren’t familiar with Twitch.tv, it’s a live streaming website where thousands of people from all around the world stream video games, real-life or even themselves having dinner, yep you read that correctly.

-There are certain categories that are allowed to be streamed but if you decide to stream sport events for example, you will quickly get banned - twitch is very strict when it comes to their terms of service.
+There are certain categories that are allowed to be streamed but if you decide to stream sports events, for example, you will quickly get banned - twitch is very strict when it comes to their terms of service.
 You should also be aware that swearing and all kinds of controversial topics can lead to a ban if any page admin happens to tune in at the right time.

 Twitch and YouTube have a chat function during each livestream where the streamer can interact with his/her followers.
 Some of the people on the internet tend to be provocative so don’t go down to that level of stupidity and focus on your gameplay.
 You can also have moderators who are allowed to ban users from your channel - choose your mods carefully though!

-The rule #1 on Twitch is that you are actively engaged in your chat.
+Rule #1 on Twitch is that you are actively engaged in your chat.
 You should always read it so that you can include your audience in that stream and to communicate with them.
 They will appreciate it very much and they will tell others about you - word of mouth is extremely powerful on platforms like Twitch!

 You should also try to integrate your audience in your streams.
-Set up a donation software, let your viewers decide the music that’s playing, shout some of them out directly, let them choose the stream’s content themselves and play with them, do some giveaways and much more (and don’t forget to time your streams correctly so that people in different time zones can also tune in).
+Set up a donation software, let your viewers decide the music that’s playing, shout some of them out directly, let them choose the stream’s content themselves and play with them, do some giveaways, and much more (and don’t forget to time your streams correctly so that people in different time zones can also tune in).
 It’s essential to have a good relationship with your core audience because they are the ones who really care about you.

 As I already mentioned, Twitch is mostly used by gamers and therefore gameplays are the most popular type of streams on there.
 You may have heard from streamers like Ninja who is now sponsored by Red Bull or huge trends like Fortnite - that just goes to show how powerful that platform can be.
 So if you’re passionate about video games and if you want to start your own Twitch career you should definitely go for it!